Tenlive1/calculator-v2/README.md

 making a calculator

-get the +/- button working
+get the +/- button working--
 get the . working

 make the start to be 0--